A Cognac Shot To Forget Bad Memories: Corrective Unlearning for Graph Neural Networks: Experimental Setup

 We evaluate four popular graph unlearning methods and adapt one popular \textit{i.i.d.} unlearning method for graphs.
-For reference, we also report results for the \original\ model, \retrain\, which trains a new model without $S_f$, and an \oracle\, trained on the whole training set without manipulations, indicating an upper bound on what can be achieved.
+For reference, we also report results for the \original\ model, \retrain, which trains a new model without $S_f$, and Finetune, which continues training the poisoned model on data without $S_f$ for additional epochs.
+Following~\citet{goel2024corrective}, we find that retraining from scratch is not the gold standard in corrective unlearning.
+Thus, we introduce \oracle, trained on the whole training set without manipulations, indicating an upper bound on what can be achieved.
 The \oracle\ has correct labels for the unlearning entities, information that the unlearning methods cannot access.

-\textbf{Existing Unlearning Methods.} We choose five methods as baselines where unlearning incorrect data explicitly motivates the method.
+\textbf{Existing Unlearning Methods.} We choose five methods as baselines where unlearning incorrect data explicitly motivates the technique.
 (1) \textit{\textbf{GNNDelete}} \citep{cheng2023gnndelete} adds a deletion operator after each GNN layer and trains them using a loss function to randomize the prediction probabilities of deleted edges while preserving their local neighborhood representation, keeping the original GNN weights unchanged.
-(2) \textit{\textbf{GIF}} \citep{wu2023gif} draw from a closed-form solution for linear-GNN to measure the structural influence of deleted entities on their neighbors.
+(2) \textit{\textbf{GIF}} \citep{wu2023gif} draws from a closed-form solution for linear GNNs to measure the structural influence of deleted entities on their neighbors.
 Then, they provide estimated GNN parameter changes for unlearning using the inverse Hessian of the loss function.
 (3) \textit{\textbf{MEGU}} \citep{li2024towards} finds the highly influenced neighborhood (HIN) of the unlearning entities and removes their influence over the HIN while maintaining predictive performance and forgetting the deletion set using a combination of losses.
 (4) \textit{\textbf{UtU}} \citep{tan2024unlink} proposes \textit{zero-cost} edge-unlearning by removing the edges to be deleted during inference for blocking message propagation from nodes linked to these edges.
 Finally, we include a popular unlearning method studied in \textit{i.i.d.} classification settings.
 (5) \textit{\textbf{SCRUB}} \citep{kurmanji2023towards} employs a teacher-student framework with alternate steps of distillation away from the forget set and towards the retain set.
-For edge unlearning, we use SCRUB by taking nodes across spuriously added edges as the forget set and the rest as the retain set.
+For edge unlearning, we use SCRUB by taking the nodes connected to spuriously added edges as the forget set and the rest as the retain set.